kaspersgit/ml_2_sql/Readme.md

 - Any kind of whole positive number, will limit the data set to this limit for faster training

 `time_sensitive_column` options (optional):
+- Name of date column
-- Name of column,  used when `cv_type = timeseriesplit` and when out-of-time dataset is created (not implemented yet)
+  - used when `cv_type = timeseriesplit`
+  - used when out-of-time dataset is created (not implemented yet)

 `upsampling` options (optional):
 - `true`, applying the SMOTE(NC) algorithm on the minority class to balance the data